 - request a correction to your credit report

-- give your version of the facts (explanatory statement)
+- give your version of the facts (consumer statement)

-- alert the people consulting your credit report to a situation concerning you (security alert)
+- alert the people consulting your credit report to a situation concerning you (fraud alert)

 To view your credit report

-- On the Equifax website: choose the option Get Your Free Credit Report This link will open in a new window
+- On the Equifax website: Credit Report Request Form

-No fee will be charged, whether you get your report by mail or view it on-line.
-You may be charged a reasonable fee if you would like to receive your report by mail.
+No fee will be charged to view your credit report on-line.
+You don't have to provide your credit card number.
+You may be charged a reasonable fee to receive your report by mail.

-If you disagree with an item on your credit report, you have the right to have an explanatory statement added to the report at no charge.
-The explanatory statement must not be defamatory.
+If you disagree with an item on your credit report, you have the right to have a consumer statement added to the report at no charge.
+The consumer statement cannot be defamatory.

-The explanatory statement gives your version of the facts.
+The consumer statement gives your version of the facts.
 It stays on your report until there is either:

 - An agreement between the parties involved or